Cloud Service >> Knowledgebase >> Cloud Server >> What is a Cloud Server

 A cloud server refers to a virtual server hosted and managed within a cloud computing environment.
 Unlike traditional physical servers, a cloud server operates within a distributed network of interconnected servers located in data centers worldwide.
 These servers leverage virtualization techniques to allocate computing resources dynamically.

 The infrastructure of a cloud server encompasses a vast network of interconnected hardware and software components.
 It includes storage devices, networking equipment, hypervisors, and management software orchestrated to create a scalable and flexible environment.
-This infrastructure facilitates the provisioning of on-demand resources such as processing power, storage, and memory, tailored to meet fluctuating workloads.
+This infrastructure facilitates the provisioning of on-demand resources, such as processing power, storage, and memory, tailored to meet fluctuating workloads.

-Cloud infrastructure components explained
+Cloud infrastructure

 When a corporation acquires cloud computing services under the IaaS model, it is renting or leasing access to another company's computer power, data storage, networking, and virtualization capabilities.
-Each component of cloud infrastructure contributes to these organisations' ability to successfully install and deliver apps and other services:
+Each component of cloud infrastructure contributes to these organizations ability to successfully install and deliver apps and other services:

 Network